 How long does it take to tube down the Cowichan River?

-When entering the mouth of the Cowichan River and exiting at Little Beach, the journey takes approximately 2.5 – 3 hours.
+From the mouth of the Cowichan River to Little Beach, the journey takes approximately 2.5 – 3 hours.

 Is it scary?

 The Cowichan River is tame.
 We got a great arm workout from helping speed up the process with extra paddling.
-There are only a few spots near the end (within the last hour) where the river picks up, and there is more of a current.
+There are only a few spots near the end (within the last hour) where the river picks up and the current is stronger.

 There are a few really fun sections where the stronger current (small rapids) pushes you along a little more quickly, but it is very safe and not at all treacherous.